 If changing your bottom bracket sounds like too much work, we have two great alternatives.

-Like the Quarq DFour, the power2max is a new crankset (power meter spider and crank arms).
-However, with the power2max, you don’t have to change your bottom bracket.
-You can order the power2max in the same 24 mm spindle size your Shimano crankset uses making it a direct replacement for your Shimano crankset.
-In addition, as with the DFour, you can use your current Shimano chainrings on it (just be sure to select the 110 4-Bolt Shimano BCD option). power2max makes wonderful power meters.
-They measure both left and right leg power, are reasonably priced and are as good as it gets in terms of reliability.
+Like the Quarq DFour, the power2max and Siegyi are new cranksets (power meter spider and crank arms).
+However, with these options, you don’t have to change your bottom bracket.
+You can order the power2max or Sigeyi in the same 24 mm spindle size making it a direct replacement for your Shimano crankset.
+In addition, as with the DFour, you can use your current Shimano chainrings on it (just be sure to select the 110 4-Bolt Shimano BCD option).
+Both the power2max and Sigeyi make wonderful power meters.
+They measure both left and right leg power, are reasonably priced and are as good as it gets in terms of accuracy, consistence and reliability.